redhat-developer/rpm-packaging-guide/source/general-background.rst

 .. note::
-    In the two examples below, the ``#!`` line is known as a `shebang`_ and is not tehcnically part of the programming language source code.
+    In the two examples below, the ``#!`` line is known as a `shebang`_ and is not technically part of the programming language source code.

     The `shebang`_ allows us to use a text file as an executable and the system program loader will parse the line at the top of the file containing